Sketch-Turner/AWBW-Damage-Calculator-Plus/README.md

 Once a COP or SCOP has been activated, all future attacks must also have it activated.

 ![Follow-Up Attack Valid Changes](images/tutorial/follow_up_valid.png)

+If you would like to make an invalid change, you can turn off Safe Mode in two easy steps.

+First, use (images/tutorial/keyboard_shortcut.png) to access the Dev Settings.
+The Safe Mode Toggle will appear at the top of the calculator.

+Then, simply toggle Safe Mode on or off as you desire.
+Invalid inputs are locked when Safe Mode is on (images/lock_icon.png) and can be changed when Safe Mode is off. (images/tutorial/unlock_icon.png)

+When the Safe Mode Toggle is not visible, Safe Mode is always on.
+Be careful when using the calculator with Safe Mode off as illogical or unreliable results are possible.

 ## Errors
 Report errors [here](https://forms.gle/my2XMuUk14ZDjry46).